AdinathBadwe1506/dbms_assignment/README.md

 - Database was created in accordance with the schema including all the constraints.
 - Relevant data for the needs of the assignment was created.
 - Given queries were executed.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **ASSUMPTIONS**

-- Commission of agent is calculated on gross amount of booking price.\
+- Commission of agent is calculated on gross amount of booking price.
-- Operations of the months of September,October and November are shown.\
+- Operations of the months of September,October and November are shown.
-- It is assumed for every route from A to B,there exists a route from B to A which is distinct from A to B.\
+- It is assumed for every route from A to B,there exists a route from B to A which is distinct from A to B.
-- In case a train, going from A to B, is delayed for greater than 30 min, is it assumed that a standby train,driver,codriver and standby coaches are present at every such B location for prompt departure of the next schedule.\
+- In case a train, going from A to B, is delayed for greater than 30 min, is it assumed that a standby train,driver,codriver and standby coaches are present at every such B location for prompt departure of the next schedule.
-- In case of a delayed train, the ticket table remains unaffected, and the passenger gets corresponding seat in the standby coaches.\
+- In case of a delayed train, the ticket table remains unaffected, and the passenger gets corresponding seat in the standby coaches.
-- A train in given databse means a train engine and a coach is a train coach where passengers seat.\
+- A train in given databse means a train engine and a coach is a train coach where passengers seat.
-- mileage in coach table is updated after its every trip.\
+- mileage in coach table is updated after its every trip.
-- Data is generated in such a way that a ticket is booked by a travel agent 40 percent of all tickets booked.\
+- Data is generated in such a way that a ticket is booked by a travel agent 40 percent of all tickets booked.
-- Expected times for schedule_stations are updated at the start of the year, whereas actual times are updated when the train reaches the respective station.\
+- Expected times for schedule_stations are updated at the start of the year, whereas actual times are updated when the train reaches the respective station.
-- Data is generated in such a way that a ticket is confirmed only 80 percent of times.\
+- Data is generated in such a way that a ticket is confirmed only 80 percent of times.
-- In case a ticket is not booked by a travel agent, it is assumed that the ticket is booked by the passenger himself.\
+- In case a ticket is not booked by a travel agent, it is assumed that the ticket is booked by the passenger himself.
-- It is assumed that the train which makes its journey from A to B, also makes the journey from B to A, most of the times on the same day.\
+- It is assumed that the train which makes its journey from A to B, also makes the journey from B to A, most of the times on the same day.
-- One ticket is for one seat.\
+- One ticket is for one seat.
-- It is assumed that the data provided by the train company is valid so as to not generate any conflicts in database.\
+- It is assumed that the data provided by the train company is valid so as to not generate any conflicts in database.
-- A schedule is for a train and a set of coaches for a specific route on a specific date, with a driver and a codriver.\
+- A schedule is for a train and a set of coaches for a specific route on a specific date, with a driver and a codriver.
 - In certain queries where train information was asked for, coach has been attached since a train only represents a train engine and an engine with its coaches forms a full train.
+- Schedules can be added in the middle of the year.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------